HR Director Guide: Building a Wellness Program That Retains Talent

 Mistake 3: Assuming All Employees Will Self-Educate

-Most employees don't know what hyperbaric oxygen therapy is, why float tanks reduce cortisol, or how PEMF improves sleep.
+Most employees don't know what hyperbaric oxygen therapy for anti-aging is, why float tanks reduce cortisol, or how PEMF improves sleep.
 Invest in education: lunch-and-learn sessions, email content series, one-page explainers.
 Wellness Elite Fitness provides all educational assets as part of corporate partnerships.

 Mistake 4: Inadequate Subsidy